-As part of my preliminary market research two years ago, I asked a focus group of CEOs whether they would appreciate having online access to a complete set of detailed instructions and support tools for DIY implementation of Business Excellence.
+As part of my preliminary market research several years ago, I asked a focus group of CEOs whether they would appreciate having online access to a complete set of detailed instructions and support tools for DIY implementation of Business Excellence.
 (It should be noted that every one of these CEOs was already familiar with my advocated approach for SMEs / SMBs.)

 Pacemaker Role: A concept whose time has come

 Their response was uniformly positive – but with one major reservation.
-Several CEOs declared that they would not commit to a full DIY course of action unless some experienced third party / consultant was available to facilitate the larger workshops, plus “keep us on track” throughout the implementation – at least for the critical first 1-2 years.
+Several CEOs declared that they would not commit to a full DIY course of action unless some experienced third party / consultant was available to facilitate the larger workshops, plus “keep us on track” throughout the implementation – for the critical first 1-2 years.
 They indicated that they personally would not have time to delve into the detail necessary to ‘get down and dirty’ when required.